 There’s also no lighting for nighttime, so this is purely a daytime scooter.
 Lastly, the weight of the scooter is disappointing.
 At almost 50 pounds, it would be a hassle for pretty much anybody to carry it around for any reason.

 Based on the price and short-range, we would say this scooter is best for teenagers.
 You don’t need to have a big income to buy it, and it lacks a lot of fancy features (like a Bluetooth app) made for commuters or serious scooter riders.

 If you’re looking for something really basic that will get you from point A to point B in a fun way, and in the daytime, the Razor E300 is just fine.

 Because this electric scooter is so basic to the point where we think it’s lacking some essential features (like a way to check the battery levels), we’re giving this a 2.5 out of 5.
 It’s heavy, the range isn’t great, and it doesn’t have a screen display or lighting.

 However, if you are looking for a fast scooter, and you only want to be able to travel short distances or have a cheap, fun alternative to a regular skateboard or rollerblades, this will probably check all your boxes.

 The tires are good, the deck is nice and wide, and you can pretty easily install a headlight if you want to ride in the evening.

 There’s really nothing special about the Razor E300 as a budget scooter, but it’s truly a budget scooter and great for teens and kids not looking for anything more than a fun way to get around.

-It’s no secret that the Razor E300 does not hold up to the best electric scooters for adults on the market.
+It’s no secret that the Razor E300 does not hold up to the best electric scooters on the market.
 It still does have its place in the market, however.